dwxrycb123/Pixu/README.md

 This piece of code is also in `pixu.py`.

 # robots.txt
-From my understanding, the methods of `Pixu` class are not violating the current [robots.txt](https://www.pixiv.net/robots.txt) so far.
+To my understanding, the methods of `Pixu` class are not violating the current [robots.txt](https://www.pixiv.net/robots.txt) so far.
 Please contact me if related issues exist.